Fall Conference 2021

 On site, at Jackson Gore Inn

+Please note: at this point, the hotel has a two-night minimum for reservations.
 Attendees receive 20% off the best available room rate at the time of registration.
 Call: 855-332-1601 from 10 a.m. - 7 p.m.
 Mention: Vermont Society of Land Surveyors 2021 or SOKVSL21.
 The cost will be charged to your card two days prior to your arrival.
 No cancellations or refunds within two days of your stay.